Daisy's Procedure on

 Send a Message to Daisy

-We'll deliver your message to Daisy at her hospital bed.
+We'll deliver your message to Daisy as soon as we see her.